.comment-link {margin-left:.6em;}

 ______________________________________

 R.I.P.
 Sylvester Stewart.
 I saw Sly and the Family Stone once, in 1974.
 It was a great concert.
 They were on time, in time, and Sly started the show by imploring people standing in front of people in wheelchairs in the first row to move out of the way.
 No one moved.
 He picked out one guy, pointed directly at him and said "I'm talkin' to you, dude!"
-They all moved.
+They all scattered.
 Here's some of their performance at Woodstock.
 Here's some more.

 Saturday, June 07, 2025